What's the right portable fridge for you?

 Here are the Top 8 things to look for.

 First of all, we strongly recommend a steel fridge cabinet.
 Why?
 Steel is stronger and more durable than plastic, especially over the long term.
 How do we know this?
 Just look around.
 If plastic was better than steel for construction, we’d be making cars, planes and even your home fridge from plastic.
 But plastic is cheaper, not better.

-Buy a well-known, proven brand If youhave to replace a broken compressor one day, it's going to be very expensive.
-These days, there are plenty of new-comers to the compressor market, but we still only use Secop Danfoss.
+Buy a well-known, proven brand If you have to replace a broken compressor one day, it's going to be very expensive.
+These days, there are plenty of new-comers to the compressor market, but we only use Secop Danfoss.
 They've been making compressors for over 50 years.
 Sure, they're more expensive.
 But think about how long you want your fridge to last?

-Look for vents above and below the compressor compartment.
+Ventilation is the key to efficiency.
 Your compressor sucks the heat out of your fridge cabinet so it gets extremely hot.
 Top and bottom vents allow the hot air to escape as it rises, and at the same time draw the cooler air in from the bottom and sides.
-In our opinion, top and bottom vents are a must, side vents are just not good enough.
+If you want a more efficient fridge, you need more ventilation.